-.
-However, consistent Arctic-wide monitoring of sea ice sea-ice deformation can only be achieved through satellite remote sens-

-- 45 ing.
-Wide-swath synthetic aperture radar (SAR) data, e.g., RADARSAT-1 (RS1, 1995 to 2013), RADARSAT-2 (RS2, 2008 to present), the recently launched RADARSAT Constellation Mission (RCM, 2019 to present), and Sentinel-1A/B (S1, 2014 to present) data, have been commonly-used to generate large-scale ice drift and deformation fields (e.g. Marsan et al., 2004; Komarov and Barber, 2014; Korosov and Rampal, 2017; Howell et al., 2018), benefiting from large spatial coverage and good temporal resolution.
-For example, the RADARSAT Geophysical Processor System (RGPS, (Kwok, - 50 1998)) generates the most widely-used sea ice motion and deformation dataset using cross-correlation-based ice tracking on RS1 data for western Arctic from 1997 to 2008 (Raney et al., 1991).
-Data from other types of satellite sensors, e.g., visible, infra-red, and microwave radiometers and radar scatterometers, can also be used to generate ice drift fields with coarser resolution through feature tracking algorithms, for example those used by the National Snow and Ice Data Center (NSIDC, Tschudi et al., 2020) and the Ocean and Sea Ice Satellite Application Facility (OSI SAF) (Cavalieri et al., 2011; Lavergne, 2016; Dybkjaer,

-55 , Cavalieri et al., 2011; Lavergne, 2016; Dybkjaer, 2018).

-In addition to sea ice sea-ice deformation retrieval from ice motion, the potential of deriving separating areas of deformed and level ice as classes in wide-swath SAR image classification is valuable, as the automated or semi-automated nature of such methods permits fast processing of data with large spatial and temporal coverage.
-Various supervised and unsupervised SAR sea ice classification methods have been developed based on SAR data, as reviewed by e.g., Zakhvatkina et al., (2019).

-- 60 Under the same radar parameters, the intensity of SAR backscatter on sea ice is the combined signal from several scattering mechanisms, of which surface scattering is the dominant factor (Onstott, 1992; Moen et al., 2013).
-Surface scattering is in turn-controlled by surface parameters including roughness and dielectric properties.
+- 40 monitoring of sea ice deformation can only be achieved through satellite remote sensing.
+Wide-swath synthetic aperture radar (SAR) data, e.g. RADARSAT-1 (RS1, 1995 to 2013), RADARSAT-2 (RS2, 2008 to present) and Sentinel-1A/B (S1, 2014 to present) data, have been commonly used to generate large-scale ice drift and deformation fields (e.g. Marsan et al., 2004; Komarov and Barber, 2014; Korosov and Rampal, 2017; Howell et al., 2018), benefiting from large spatial coverage and good temporal resolution.
+For example, the RADARSAT Geophysical Processor System (RGPS, (Kwok, 1998)) generates the most - 45 widely-used sea ice motion and deformation dataset using cross-correlation-based ice tracking on RS1 data for western Arctic from 1997 to 2008 (Raney et al., 1991).
+Data from other types of satellite sensors, e.g. visible, infra-red, and microwave radiometers and radar scatterometers, can also be used to generate ice drift fields with coarser resolution through feature tracking algorithms, for example those used by the National Snow and Ice Data Center (NSIDC) and the Ocean and Sea Ice Satellite Application Facility (OSI SAF) (Cavalieri et al., 2011; Lavergne, 2016; Dybkjaer, 2018). - 50 In addition to sea ice deformation retrieval from ice motion, the potential of deriving areas of deformed and level ice as classes in wide-swath SAR image classification is valuable, as the automated or semi-automated nature of such methods permits fast processing of data with large spatial and temporal coverage.
+Various supervised and unsupervised sea ice classification methods have been developed based on SAR data, as reviewed by e.g. Zakhvatkina et al., (2019).
+Under the same radar parameters, the intensity of SAR backscatter on sea ice is the combined signal from several scattering mechanisms of which - 55 surface scattering is the dominant factor (Onstott, 1992; Moen et al., 2013).
+Surface scattering is in turn controlled by surface parameters including roughness and dielectric properties.
 Therefore, the separation of level and deformed ice, which has distinctly different surface roughness levels, is theoretically achievable through the classification of SAR backscatter intensities.

-Studies have isolated deformed ice using the classification of airborne and fully polarimetric, high- - 65 resolution satellite SAR data (e.g. Casey et al., 2014; Herzfeld et al., 2015)(e.g., Casey et al., 2014; Herzfeld et al., 2015), and linked sea ice roughness to wide-swath SAR backscatter intensities through correlation analyses, thus mapping sea ice sea-ice deformation (Cafarella et al., 2019; Segal et al., 2020; Toyota et al., 2020).
+Studies have isolated deformed ice using the classification of airborne and fully polarimetric, high-resolution satellite SAR data (e.g. Casey et al., 2014; Herzfeld et al., 2015), and linked sea ice roughness to wide-swath SAR backscatter intensities through correlation analyses, thus mapping sea ice deformation (Cafarella et al., 2019; Segal et al., 2020; Toyota et al., 2020).
 Gegiuc et al., (2018) estimated the degree of ice ridging from the classification of texture features from segmented RS2 ScanSAR Wide A (SCWA) data.
-However, no study has specifically targeted separating areas of level and level from deformed ice from the classification of backscatter intensities - 70 of-wide-swath SAR data, such is the aim of this studybackscatter intensities.
+However, no study has specifically targeted separating areas of level and deformed ice from the classification of backscatter intensities of wide-swath SAR data, such is the aim of this study.